liuzihe02/dsa/algo.md

 - http://www.koutschan.de/misc/algorithms.php
 - https://www.computer.org/csdl/magazine/cs/2000/01/c1022/13rRUxBJhBm

+My hope is that in time I would come to be familiar with all these algorithims, so that I would understand most of how the working world works.
 Here's a summary written by Sonnet 4-5:

+---

 A comprehensive catalog of algorithms that shaped science, engineering, and computation in the 20th and 21st centuries.

----

 ## 1. Numerical Linear Algebra